 But if anyone has the world’s goods and sees his brother in need, yet closes his heart against him, how does God’s love abide in him?

 -1 John 3:17

-While of course, considering the garden of Eden, God did create man to enjoy life and, in some capacity, it’s material value.
+While of course, considering the garden of Eden, God did create man to enjoy life and with it, in some capacity, its material value.
 However, the first thing to note is that in the act of crucifying oneself to the world, is overcoming the snares of our carnal nature.
-Inasmuch as, seeking the higher body of Christ is first and foremost receiving the Spirit and therefore denying the submission to our carnality.
-Doing so is as well the highest demonstration of faith.
-Lastly, once we have committed ourselves to the Spirit, we are then to live in understanding of the transcendence of the Spirit and to live with a sense of transcendence to the material, the unrighteous wealth, in all that we do.
+Inasmuch as, seeking the higher body of Christ is first and foremost receiving the Holy Spirit which reveals to us the spiritual eminence of Christ, and therefore overcoming the life of material pursuit.
+Living in regard to such truth is as well the highest demonstration of faith.
+Lastly, once we have committed ourselves to the Spirit, we are then to live in understanding of the transcendence of the Spirit and to live with a sense of transcendence to the material, also known as the unrighteous wealth, in all that we do.

 – Continue to Chapter 5 –

 SCROLL DOWN TO SHARE, LIKE, OR LEAVE A COMMENT

 the full site map can be accessed by clicking the menu tab above at the far upper right-hand corner